oleiade/etcaetera/README.rst

 Config object
 -------------

 The config object is the central place for your whole application settings.
-It loads your adapters in the order you've registered them, and updates itself using it's data.
+It will load your adapters in the order you've registered them, and update itself using it's data.
+Furthermore you can attach sub config objects to it, in order to keep a clean configuration hierarchy.

 Please note that **Defaults** adapter will always be loaded first, and **Overrides** will always be loaded last.